Skills >

 Spoken By: Derro, inhuman or otherworldly monsters, evil fey.

-This ancient tongue is spoken by the denizens of the Darklands, strange eldritch entities, and certain ancient intruders from the First World.
+This ancient tongue is spoken by strange eldritch entities, and certain ancient beings.

 Aquan ("Tongue of the Sea")